‘Echo Deco’ – Moving Toward Simple Luxuries

 What is design?
 For that matter, what is a designer?
 We start with the second question first.

 Omnova Solutions creates a range of decorative surface materials, including 3D laminates – laminates that can be pressed over edges, into shapes and intricate details machined into MDF panels.
-These materials are used in a growing number of commercial and residential furniture and interiors – markets that require Jane to anticipate the varied and sometimes mysterious currents and climates of interior and product design.
+These materials are used in a growing number of commercial and residential furniture and interiors – markets that require suppliers to anticipate the varied and sometimes mysterious currents and climates of interior and product design.

 “In the end, what we really do is personal and intimate,” says Jane Suchla, creative manager for Omnova.
 “Our product is a surface, an aesthetic of color, pattern and touch.
 We are occupying and impact someone’s environment.
 The places we work, we live, we heal, we eat or shop – our world,” says Suchla.